SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller

-At a high level, SDN controllers such as ONOS and OpenDaylight receive one or more messages from the data plane consisting of routers and switches.
-The controller processes these messages in a stateful manner and generates one or more output messages or actions.
-Figure~\ref{fig:sdn-controller} shows an abstract SDN controller, consisting of a list of {\em \services}, an \event dispatcher, and an OpenFlow protocol module.
+In software-defined networks (SDNs), the SDN controller, a central node, governs routers and switches using control messages.
+These devices handle data packets within the network.
+ONOS~\cite{onos}, a popular open-source Java-based SDN controller, processes input messages from routers and switches and produces corresponding output messages or actions.

-Each service implements certain network functions (e.g., LLDP service implements functions that process LLDP Packets).
-Note that services can be dynamically loaded and unloaded in a deployment.
-Each \event is delivered to \services that have registered corresponding event handlers.
-Each service maintains a local \state and the state changes when the service processes events.
+ONOS consists of a list of {\em\services}.
+Each service performs specific network functions, such as processing LLDP packets, and can be dynamically loaded and unloaded.
+Services register event handlers, maintain local state, and alter states upon event processing.
 When a service state changes, it may generate and dispatch events delivered to other subscriber services.
 For example, the LLDP service processes LLDP packets and dispatches topology events if a device is connected or disconnected.
-Similarly, the Flow service implements logic related to flow rules and listens to the topology events and updates its internal state.
+Similarly, the Flow service implements logic related to flow rules, listens to the topology events, and updates its internal state.

 In this paper, we focus on \emph{\stateful \performance issues} (\SPIsShort) in these services.
-Such issues can be a serious concern for critical infrastructures; e.g., to launch a Denial of Service~\cite{Kandoi15, Zhang16, Wang15} or induce subtle tail latency issues~\cite{deantail}.
-Triggering an \SPIShort involves two phases.
-In the first phase, a sequence of inputs drives the system to a vulnerable state.
+Such issues can be a serious concern for critical infrastructures since they can introduce Denial of Service~\cite{Kandoi15, Zhang16, Wang15} or induce subtle tail latency~\cite{deantail}.
+Triggering an \SPIShort involves two phases: First, a sequence of inputs drives the system to a vulnerable state.
 Then, a specific input consumes an excessive amount of compute resources.

-\SPIsShort are different from two classical types of potential vulnerabilities explored in the classical literature.
+\SPIsShort are different from two classical types of potential vulnerabilities explored in the literature.
 First, in contrast to \emph{stateless} performance issues, where a single input leads to an amplified response (e.g.,~\cite{perfsyn,freezingtheweb}), stateful issues entail a complex sequence of events.
-Second, in contrast to stateful security issues related to \emph{protocol state}~\cite{snooze, pulsar, polyglot}, \SPIsShort target the state of internal data structures in the SDN controller.
-Although \SPIsShort have been studied in other settings (e.g., databases~\cite{torpedo}), to the best of our knowledge this has not been explored in the context of SDN controllers.
+Second, in contrast to stateful security issues related to \emph{protocol state}~\cite{snooze, pulsar, polyglot}, \SPIsShort target the state of internal data structures in the ONOS.
+Although \SPIsShort have been studied in other settings (e.g., databases~\cite{torpedo}), to the best of our knowledge, this has not been explored in the context of SDN controllers.